composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline.md

   - toc
 ---

-A goal of `pynb-dag-runner` is to make it easy to deploy data/ml pipelines with no (or with minimal) cloud infrastructure.
+A main goal of `pynb-dag-runner` is to make it easy to deploy data/ml pipelines with no (or with minimal) cloud infrastructure.

 Currently there is one live demo pipeline `mnist-digits-demo-pipeline` illustrating this in practice.

+The demo does not deploy the model as an REST API, but the trained model is saved in ONNX format.
+Thus, it could eg. be included into a website.

 ## `mnist-digits-demo-pipeline`

 This pipeline trains a model for recognizing hand written digits from a toy MNIST data set included in sklearn library.

 - Github: [https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline)
 - Public experiment tracker: [https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/)